Hard Water Solutions in Spring Valley, CA.

 - A plumber mentioned scale buildup inside your pipes or at fixture connections

-We usually schedule the free in-home water test in Spring Valley within a few business days.
-The test takes about an hour, a technician tests your actual water and shows you the results in plain terms, and a real person answers the phone, not a dispatcher.
+The free in-home water test takes about an hour.
+A technician tests your actual water at the tap and shows you the results in plain terms, and a real person answers the phone when you call to book it, not a dispatcher.

 Spring Valley is unincorporated East County with hard municipal water and hot inland summers.
-The mixed 1950s-90s residential stock is at the age where scale damage to water heaters and plumbing is routine.
+The mixed older residential stock is at the age where scale damage to water heaters and plumbing is routine.
 Water hardness here is high enough that scale rings appear on new fixtures within a few months of moving in.
 The scale visible on faucets, the white film on glassware coming out of the dishwasher, and the water heaters replaced before they should need it are all the same problem: Spring Valley's hard water left untreated.

 How hard is San Diego water?